 Reports of nursing home abuse have increased in San Francisco, Santa Clara County and across the nation.
 Senior citizens who require specialized care are vulnerable to abuse and neglect in nursing homes because they are vulnerable to exploitation.
-Nursing home workers in Santa Clara County are in a position to commit nursing home abuse.
+Nursing home workers in San Jose and throughout Santa Clara County are in a position to commit nursing home abuse.
 It is important to make sure that physical or financial elder abuse does not happen to someone that you love.
-Evans Law Firm, Inc. represents victims of elder abuse in Santa Clara County and the San Francisco Bay Area.
-If you believe that someone you care about is a victim of nursing home abuse, contact us for a free and confidential consultation.
+If you believe that someone you care about is a victim of nursing home abuse, contact our Santa Clara County nursing home abuse lawyers for a free and confidential consultation.

 - Sudden changes in mood, or disposition